-Rock-climbing is another big attraction in Shoalhaven, with a variety of rock surfaces and routes for the enthusiast.
-Outdoor Raw in Nowra cater to all age levels and abilities for a guided adventure.
+Rock climbing is another big attraction in Shoalhaven, with a variety of rock surfaces and routes for the enthusiast.
+Outdoor Raw in Nowra caters to all age levels and abilities for a guided adventure.

 The Walker's Wonderland

-Other must do walks include the hour return trek to Gosangs Tunnel at the northern end of Jervis Bay, an adventure you’ll never forget that includes a 20 metre rock tunnel one must crawl through to reach the sea cliffs on the other side that will make it well worth it, and the guided Gondwana Coastal Fossil Walk to the south in Ulladullah.
+Other must-do walks include the hour return trek to Gosangs Tunnel at the northern end of Jervis Bay, an adventure you’ll never forget that includes a 20-metre rock tunnel one must crawl through to reach the sea cliffs on the other side that will make it well worth it, and the guided Gondwana Coastal Fossil Walk to the south in Ulladulla.